tyler-johnson/bootstrap-package-manager/README.md

 	bpm -jcix bootstrap

 Creates a new folder in the current working directory named "bootstrap" and dumps only js, css, and images into it.
 Then it compresses all of the css and js.

+	bpm -x -v ./variables.less bootstrap

+Creates a new folder in the current working directory named "bootstrap" and dumps js, css, images and less files into it.
+Then it replaces the existing variables.less file with the custom one and compresses all of the css and js.

 	bpm --bootstrap-version 2.1.0 bootstrap